MS Teams - Advanced Breakout rooms (for Faculty and Staff)

 1. Click the “Chat” icon in the Breakout Room’s meeting toolbar.

-3. Select the file that needs to be attached.
+3. Select the file and click Open.

 What participants can and cannot do in a Breakout Room